LunarG/VulkanTools/vkconfig/vkconfig.md

 ## Saving and Restoring

-Finally, at the bottom of vkconfig, there are four buttons to control the tool: "Save", "Restore", "Clear", and "Exit".
+Finally, at the bottom of Vulkan Configurator, there are four buttons to control the tool: "Save", "Restore", "Clear", and "Exit".
 The "Save" button saves all changes that have been made in the tool.
-No changes made in vkconfig will have any effect until the user hits that save button.
+No changes made in Vulkan Configurator will have any effect until the user hits that save button.
 The "Restore" button does the opposite.
 It discards all changes made since the last time the user saved.
-The "Clear" button will remove all of the files that the vkconfig saves to change an application's behavior.
+The "Clear" button will remove all of the files that the Vulkan Configurator saves to change an application's behavior.
-After using this button, Vulkan applications will behave as if vkconfig was never run.
+After using this button, Vulkan applications will behave as if Vulkan Configurator was never run.
 Finally, the "Exit" button will quit the application (without saving).
 It is effectively the same as pressing the "Reset" button and exiting the application.
-Note that while all unsaved changes will be lost, all saved settings in the tool will be remembered the next time vkconfig is run.
+Note that while all unsaved changes will be lost, all saved settings in the tool will be remembered the next time Vulkan Configurator is run.

 When any of these buttons is run, a timestamped message will appear at the bottom of the Vulkan Configurator indicating the action that was taken.
 This can be useful as a confirmation of what you did.